Zombie-Lending in the United States -- Prevalence versus Relevance: Introduction

-Our contribution to the literature on zombification is threefold: First, we provide an overview of the degree of zombie prevalence in the U.S. economy.
-We identify zombie firms using common definitions proposed in the related literature.
-Specifically, we construct two alternative measures of zombie identification, a broader version that operationalizes the concept based on \cite{McGowanAndrewsMillot2018}, and a narrower version that includes expectations about future profitability \citep{banerjee2018rise}.
+Our contribution to the literature on zombification is threefold.
+Second to \cite{FavaraCameliaPOrive2022} we are among the first to provide an overview of the degree of zombie prevalence among publicly listed U.S. companies.
+We construct two alternative measures of zombie identification, a broader version that operationalizes the concept based on \cite{McGowanAndrewsMillot2018}, and a narrower version that includes expectations about future profitability \citep{banerjee2018rise}.
 Both definitions reveal a steady increase in the share of zombie firms in the U.S. dating back to the mid-'90s.
 After peaking during the GFC, the share of zombies started to dwindle from 2010 onwards, although still far from pre-crisis levels.
-Yet, zombie prevalence does not seem to be a defining feature in the U.S., particularly if we use more stringent and demanding criteria to access the zombie status of firms.
-Our second contribution answers the question whether the lack of prevalence translates into the irrelevance of zombies when it comes to economic outcomes?
+Yet, zombie prevalence does not seem to be a defining feature in the U.S., particularly if we use more stringent and demanding criteria to access the zombie status of firms. no Our second contribution differentiates us from \cite{FavaraCameliaPOrive2022}, who pose more emphasis on analyzing banks' zombie-lending engagements.
+We, however, make an attempt at answering the question whether the lack of prevalence translates into the irrelevance of zombies when it comes to economic outcomes.
 Our results suggest it does not.
-We find negative spillover effects of zombie-lending on the performance of healthy companies, emerging both from public debt markets as well as from capital intermediated via the traditional bank-lending channel.
+We find negative spillover effects of zombie-lending on the performance of healthy companies, emerging both from public debt markets as well as from the traditional bank-lending channel.
 The impact is most pronounced for small- and medium-sized firms, corroborating the findings in \cite{BanerjeeHofmann2020}.
-Bank-dependency and not having access to capital markets further amplify the negative effects, suggesting financial constraints to be a catalyst of zombie-lending.
+Bank-dependency and lack of access to the bond market further amplify the negative effects, suggesting financial constraints to be a catalyst for the negative spillovers of zombie-lending.
 Lastly, our findings add to the literature on business dynamism.
 The results suggest that inflows of zombie-credit from the banking sector interfere with entry and exit dynamics at the two-digit NAICS industry level.